Application deadline: 30 March 2019 (23:59 CET)

 It is the responsibility of each bursary winner to write a short text (minimum 150 words) either about her or his research or offering reflections on her or his experiences from the conference.
 These texts will be used in ADHO’s outreach activities as seen appropriate, with appropriate credit given to the authors.

-(If the applicant has a PhD, it is important to include the date it was awarded and the name of the awarding institution.)
+- Short CV detailing degrees earned or in progress, institutions, and years of graduation.
+(If the applicant has a PhD, it is important to include the date it was awarded and the name of the awarding institution.
+There is no need to repeat information here which is included elsewhere in this questionnaire):

-(Both paper and poster submissions are eligible for consideration.
-A participant in a multi-author submission is eligible for an award if they have contributed substantially to the paper/poster and will take significant part in its presentation.)
+- Session (choose between long paper, short paper, presentation in panel/3-paper session or poster; both paper and poster submissions are eligible for consideration.
+A participant in a multi-author submission is eligible for an award if they have contributed substantially to the paper/poster and will take significant part in its presentation):

 a) Membership #:

-12. Organisation (choose one or more of EADH (including DHd and AIUCD), ACH, CSDH/SCHN, aaDH, JADH, Humanistica
+- Organisation (choose one or more of EADH (including DHd and AIUCD), ACH, CSDH/SCHN, aaDH, JADH, Humanistica, centerNet, DHASA, TADH, RedHD, etc.):

 You are under no obligation to answer the additional questions.
 They are included to help us assess the diversity of the pool of applications.